 In 1825, there were about 300 government-owned slaves on the island.
 Gradually many of the slaves and all were freed on September 30, 1862 under the Emancipation Regulation.

 In 1867 the Dutch government sold most of the public lands, and later the saltpans.
-Consequently, because the island now had only a few private land owners, jobs were scare, and many of the people moved away.
+Consequently, because the island now had only a few private land owners, jobs were scarce, and many of the people moved away.

 In May 1948, a new constitution for the Dutch overseas territories was crafted, allowing the largest amount of autonomy allowed under the Dutch constitution.
 Among others, universal suffrage was introduced, and the territory was renamed the "Netherlands Antilles."